 “Do you have a favourite virus?”
 A strange question, borderline offensive to many.
-Surely this cannot include potentially fatal viruses such as those that cause flu (influenza), AIDs (retroviruses) and cancer (HPV)!
+Surely this cannot include potentially fatal viruses such as those that cause flu (influenza), HIV (retroviruses) and cancer (HPV)!
 As I sneeze twice and blow my nose before I even finish this paragraph, I curse the common cold virus.
 Doesn’t everybody hate viruses?

 But secretly I have a favourite and being an extremely shallow person, it became my favourite upon seeing its 10,000 times amplified image and before knowing what it did…. the bacteriophage “bacteria eater”!
 This group of viruses includes the T4 phage which looks like an alien nano-machine with its needle-like legs, coiled lower body and diamond-shaped upper body enclosing its genetic material, DNA.
 Their shape and genetic material (DNA/RNA) varies between phages.

 Each different phage invades specific bacteria in a process known as the lytic cycle.
 They land on its cell surface and the real similarity with sci-fi begins with a parasite-style alien invasion.
 The phage injects its genetic material into its target and this integrates with the bacteria’s chromosome.
 With a mechanism worthy of Mulder and Scully, the bacteria are tricked into making new viruses inside it.
 Once the new viruses are fully formed, the final phase of the lytic cycle takes place, the lysis of the bacteria which is killed as it bursts open releasing the next alien attack!
 So these phages have significantly more than good looks!